mh-skjelvareid/massimal/dataset_publishing/Massimal data products description.md

 Using an affine transform seemed as a "good enough" georeferencing solution, given that perfect georeferencing was not possible due to imperfect IMU data.
 Note, however, that for many of the datasets it is possible to improve the georeferencing by manually identifying key points in the hyperspectral images and in the RGB base map (comment further?).

+## Hyperspectral naming pattern
+hyspec\_area\_location\_date\_flight\_imagenumber_\productname.fileext

+Example: hyspec_larvik_kongsbakkebukta_20230830_flight_03_image_17_radiance.bil

+Raw data currently are named e.g.

+Kongsbakkebukta_Pika_L_17.bil

+Thw following changes could be made, in addition to adding location and date to the filename
+- "Pika_L" does not need to be part of the filename, as it is the same for all files in the dataset
+- Numbering should be done with a fixed number of digits, padded with leading zeroes.
+With the current naming, file "Kongsbakkebukta_Pika_L_17" comes before "Kongsbakkebukta_Pika_L_3".
+This propagates into incorrect ordering in subsequent processing, e.g. when importing into GIS programs, when manually searching for a file, etc.

+Files have so far not been organized according to flight.
+This could be done manually, or files could be automatically grouped according to time "proximity".
+Use K-means clustering on timestamps?
+Should be easy to set number of clusters.

+Need to rename both radiance and reflectance files using same naming convention.
+Water leaving reflectance can be created based on reflectance files.

 ## Massimal data folder structure